Oppo Reno6 flagship touches down in PH

 The MediaTek Dimensity 900 is a flagship-grade SoC that excels in 4K HDR video recording and noise reduction.
 This chipset is built for faster application response times, higher FPS when gaming, and an overall improved connectivity since it is integrated.
 The larger G68 GPU also optimizes the Reno6 5G in extending battery life.

+This device will be part of the Globe GPlan 1999 starting on August 27, or can be purchased via Oppo Brand stores, authorized online e-tailers, and partner dealers nationwide.
 The Oppo Reno6 5G is also available via Home Credit at 0% interest, and select local credit card partners.
 Purchases made through Lazada and Shopee, on the other hand, come with a free set of G25 Sports Earphones and an additional Q11 Smart Watch when bought on August 28.